lumizila/TextAnalysisHw2A/README.md

   ### 3.2 Evaluating the clustering results.

+  It is evident that with more clusters it is possible to group tweets that are more and more similar.
+However, this might create an effect in which small clusters are comprised mostly of retweets, such as seen in cluster 5 from K = 15.
+There must be a balance between the original number of tweets and the number of clusters.
+In any way I believe that when K = 15 the groupings were better, from analysing the bar graph.
+That is because many clusters in K = 15 had a similar number of tweets in them (clusters 1, 13, 4, 14, 0, 10, 6, 2, 7).
+Two clusters (9 and 3) in K = 15 still had a large number of tweets in them suggesting that maybe it would be better to increase K. When K = 5 there was no cluster with a very low number of elements, however it seems like bigger cluster have elements that are too different from each other (besides the retweets) such is the case with cluster 0.
+On the other hand cluster 2 from K = 5 had a very nice collection of tweets in it, as you can see from the examples, many different tweets contained the word "Tory" and many were talking about the economy.

   ### 4. Consideration

-  Many of the big tweets found are retweets, which I believe can make the clustering of tweets easier since in retweets the text content in the same as the original tweet.
+  Many of the big tweets found are retweets (They are indicated by RT in the beggining of the tweet), which I believe can make the clustering of tweets easier since in retweets the text content in the same as the original tweet.
+For a future work I would like to remove all the retweets and work only with original tweets.

   ### 5. Source Code  (on GitHub)
   See source code at https://github.com/lumizila/TextAnalysisHw2A